Ceremonial grade iced matcha on whitewashed Mykonos wall — the only matcha bar in Mykonos

 What is the best matcha in Mykonos?

 Mykonos Brunch Club serves ceremonial grade matcha sourced from Matcha Ninja — the only place in Mykonos doing this properly.
-Available hot or iced in seven different creations including Vanilla, Pistachio, Banana Cream, Lavender and Coconut.
+Available hot or iced in five creations: Strawberry Matcha (best seller), Lavender Orange Juice Matcha, Summer Matcha, Pistachio Matcha, and Blue Spirulina Matcha.

 What is the difference between ceremonial grade and regular matcha?